erigones/esdc-docs/user-guide/howto/access-zone.rst

         pass in quick on net1
         pass out quick on net1

-        # Default block rule.
-        block in on net0

-        # Allow ssh and openvpn service.
-        pass in quick proto udp from any to  111.222.222.234/32 port=1194 keep state pass in quick proto tcp from any to  111.222.222.234/32 port=22 keep state

-        pass in quick proto icmp from any to  111.222.222.234/32 keep state

         # Allow everything out to the internet.
         pass out quick on net0 keep state

+        # Allow ssh and openvpn service.
+        pass in quick on net0 proto udp from any to 111.222.222.234/32 port=1194 keep state pass in quick on net0 proto tcp from any to 111.222.222.234/32 port=22 keep state pass in quick on net0 proto icmp from any to 111.222.222.234/32 keep state

+        # Allow remote nodes access to Danube Cloud services (optional)
+        pass in quick on net0 proto udp from any to 111.222.222.234/32 port=12181 keep state pass in quick on net0 proto tcp from any to 111.222.222.234/32 port=15672 keep state pass in quick on net0 proto tcp from any to 111.222.222.234/32 port=16379 keep state

+        # Default block rule.
+        block in quick on net0

 * Validate the syntax of basic firewall configuration.